boggiedan/chromium-extensions/README.md

 ## Getting Started with Your Extension

-After running `yarn make:extension`, navigate to the newly created extension directory.
+After running `yarn generate:extension`, navigate to the newly created extension directory.
 You'll find the essential structure in place, including configuration for TypeScript, Webpack, Babel, and TailwindCSS.
 Start by editing `App.tsx` to develop your extension's features.

 ### Development Scripts